ABOUT APPISx

 Over 36 patient advocacy groups and representatives from Egypt, Kingdom of Saudi Arabia and Gulf countries joined forces to create a roadmap for the vital role of patient groups in health policy shaping.

-By sharing our best practices and the success stories of patient advocacy groups like Egypt MS Care and Bahrain Sickle Cell Society, we showcased how patients and patient advocacy groups can make their voices heard when it comes to the important decisions that involve their health.
+The session began with a discussion about how patient advocacy groups can effectively play an important role in bridging the dialogue with payers and governments.
+Patient advocacy groups including Egypt MS Care and Bahrain Sickle Cell Society shared best practices and success stories, and showcased how patients and patient advocacy groups can make their voices heard when it comes to important decisions involving their health.

 Reach out to info@appisinitiative.com if you want to collaborate or find out more information on how to take part in APPISx sessions in your country.